Upper School After School Programs

 Student Council: In the Fall semester class representatives and an administrative team are elected by the students.
 Working with a faculty advisor, the Student Council is responsible for organizing student activities.

 Model United Nations (MUN): In hope to develop students' abilities in debate, discussion, and conflict resolution, MUN gives students interested in global affairs and international topics an opportunity to discuss these matters on a competitive level.
-An MUN committee consisting of students is elected before the winter break, and is responsible for organising a Palestine MUN conference PalMUN.net, a training summer camp, as well as arrange for our students to join MUN delegations abroad.
+An MUN committee consisting of students is elected before the winter break, and is responsible for organizing a Palestine MUN conference, a training summer camp, as well as arrange for our students to join MUN delegations abroad.

 Library Committee: Students have an integral part in helping the librarian run the library.
 This volunteer committee helps with shelving books, signing books in and out, and running the photocopier.

 Modern Dance Group: The Modern Dance Group is trained by a professional and performs in the city of Ramallah for a wide audience every year, and also participates in various school events.
 RFS' dancers choreograph their own production, and usually participate in the school's drama production.